sawyerh/shaken-grid-siteleaf/readme.md

 When posts are displayed in a group, the theme will truncate the post body to 200 characters.
 If you want to write a custom excerpt, create a meta field on your post with a key of `excerpt` and write your custom excerpt as the meta field `value`.

+## Custom CSS and Analytics

+If you need to add code to your theme, but don't feel like customizing the theme, you can utilize Siteleaf's site meta fields.
+There are three built-in site meta fields: `head`, `body_top` and `body_bottom`.
+You can create a site meta field at the bottom of your site's settings page in the Siteleaf dashboard.

 ## Other resources

 To learn more about how to use Siteleaf or to customize the theme to meet your needs, check out the [Siteleaf theme documentation](https://github.com/siteleaf/siteleaf-themes)